 More From GOBankingRates

-GOBankingRates determined where in Florida to live on only Social Security checks based on the (1) average monthly benefit for retired workers, sourced from the Social Security Administration; and (2) FY 2022 Florida Fair Market Rent for a one-bedroom apartment, as sourced from U.S. Department of Housing and Urban Development.
-GOBankingRates then researched Sperling’s Best to find the cost of living index for each listed city, looking at (3) grocery and (4) healthcare index scores.
-GOBankingRates additionally used data from the Bureau of Labor Statistics 2020 Consumer Expenditure Survey to find the annual expenditure amount for both grocery (“food at home”) and healthcare costs for people aged 65 and older in order to find how much a person 65 and over would spend on groceries and healthcare in each city on a monthly basis.
-GOBankingRates then added monthly housing, grocery, and healthcare costs together.
-In order for a city to be qualified for the study, its (5) population had to be 10% or more over the age of 65, according to the U.S. Census Bureau; and (6) have a livability score of 65 or above, sourced from AreaVibes.
-All data was collected on and up to date as of Aug.
-8 2022.
+Methodology: GOBankingRates determined the best cities in Florida for a couple to live on only a Social Security check based on the average monthly benefit for retired workers, $1,775.81 ($3,551.62 for a couple), sourced from Social Security Administration.
+GOBankingRates first isolated all cities in Florida with a 2022 average monthly rent under $1,750.
+GOBankingRates then used Sperling’s Best to find the cost of living index for each listed city, looking at grocery and healthcare index scores.
+Next, GOBankingRates used data from the Bureau of Labor Statistics 2021 Consumer Expenditure Survey to find the annual expenditure amount for both grocery (“food at home”) and healthcare costs for people aged 65 and older in order to find how much a couple 65 and over would spend on groceries and healthcare in each city on a monthly basis.
+GOBankingRates then added monthly housing, grocery, and healthcare costs together to find where a couple 65 and older could survive on their Social Security or less.
+In order for a city to be qualified for the study the city had to have a livability score above 65 as sourced from AreaVibes.
+GOBankingRates scored and combined both livability and monthly necessities expenditure, with the lowest score being best, to determine final rankings.
+All data was collected and is up to date as of January 30, 2023.